 We’ve made loads of guides on how to make cross stitch patterns, how to make video game cross stitch patterns and even how to make free pokemon cross stitch patterns, however we always stay away from what makes a pattern PERFECT.

-Now, perfect is clearly in the eye of the beholder, and without a doubt you’ll have your own preferences, but there are a few things that will help you in making sure perfect is achievable for you.
+Now, perfect is clearly in the eye of the beholder, and without a doubt, you’ll have your own preferences, but there are a few things that will help you in making sure perfect is achievable for you.

 Story.
 Story.
 Story.
 I can’t say it enough.
-Its the thing that changes the pattern the most.
-A standard sprite for example is a nice pattern, but to see the sprite interacting with a background, or posing the sprite in a special way; that’s what makes the difference.
+It’s the thing that changes the pattern the most.
+A standard sprite, for example, is a nice pattern, but to see the sprite interacting with a background, or posing the sprite in a special way; that’s what makes the difference.

 The Pidgey’s below are both sprites from the first games, however the first has a custom background.
 Now, which looks best?